MockbaTheBorg/MockbaModular/README.md

 # CZ Series
 ![Alt text](./screenshot2.png)

-These modules precisely recreate the classic Casio CZ series Phase Distortion waveforms.
+These modules precisely recreate the classic Casio CZ series Phase Distortion waveforms.<br>
+The Saw, Square and Pulse oscillators can also work as LFO.<br>
+If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.

 # Logic Series
 ![Alt text](./screenshot3.png)